 Larry and Reagan’s brother Mike replaced Furman Wilson in the late 1970s and the group became full-time in 1978.
 They had settled on the name Primitive Quartet by this point to reflect their characteristic style.
 Randy Fox joined in 1986 to sing and play various instruments.
 Jeff Tolbert joined in 1997 to play banjo, fiddle, and sing.
 The group is best known for the song “Fallen Leaves.”

-In 2022, the group announced they will cease full-time touring in 2023 (their 50th anniversary), but said they still plan to perform occasionally.
+In 2022, the group announced they would cease full-time touring in 2023 (their 50th anniversary), but said they may still reunite for special events.

 Singing News Fan Awards: